To me all life is precious; even garden pests, until they start munching too much veg. I find nothing is more wondrous than nature itself.

 In the case of birds, it's the pitch of their singing that is slightly higher so as to be better heard over the din of urban noise pollution.
-In the case of the fox, their eating habits are slightly different and other minor adaptations to living alongside humans with neither ever really meeting.
+In the case of the fox, their eating habits are slightly different, and they've made other minor adaptations to living alongside humans with neither ever really meeting.

 Are Foxes Dangerous Animals?

-On several occasions, over the years, when we've let our cats out first thing in the morning, it's been a great delight to see fox cubs and our cats playing together on our lawn; but we haven't had the chance to film or photograph such events yet, because as soon as the foxes see us they scarper, but perhaps one day I'll get the shots!
+On several occasions, over the years, when we've let our cats out first thing in the morning, it's been a great delight to see fox cubs and our cats playing together on our lawn.
+We haven't had the chance to film or photograph such events yet, because as soon as the foxes see us, they scarper—but perhaps one day I'll get the shots!

-The only reason a rural fox would go after chickens is when the fox is desperate for food chickens can be easy prey, and they're not as much of a threat to rabbits as people might think as a rabbit can easily outrun a fox.
+The only reason a rural fox would go after chickens would be if the fox is desperate for food, since chickens can be easy prey.
+Foxes are not as much of a threat to rabbits as people might think as a rabbit can easily outrun a fox.

 Although foxes are regular nightly visitors to our garden they are incredibly camera-shy, so the only sure way of getting them is by using our wildlife camera.

 When my wife bought me a wildlife camera for my birthday, I first tried it out a couple of times at night in our back garden, and on both occasions I caught a fox on camera.
 More recently, I set the camera up by our wildlife pond, where we filmed a pair of foxes in our garden day and night, along with birds and cats (neighbours' cats as well as our own cats).